dalmo1991/superflexPy/doc/contribute.rst

 When an update of the code is merged from :code:`master` to the branch :code:`release`, a new version of the package is automatically released on PyPI.
-Remember to change the version number in the :code:`setup.py` file.
+Remember to update the version number in the :code:`setup.py` file to avoid conflicts in the process.

 Developers are free to create new branches but pull requests must be directed to :code:`master` and not to :code:`release`.